Shipping - Application Website

 Preview Redesigned Screens

-Once the screens were redesigned we did the usability testing and addressed issues and handed the design over to the engineering team for development.
-Based on the prioritization matrix, the Development team accepted to do the technical fixes that are achievable in the first phase.
+Once the screens were redesigned, the team conducted further usability testing and addressed the remaining issues before handing the designs over to the engineering team for development.
+Based on the prioritization matrix, the development team accepted the technical fixes achievable in the first phase.